digital-fabric/modulation/README.md

 - There's no easy way to hide implementation-specific classes or methods.
 Yes, there's `#private`, `#private_constant` etc, but by default everything is `#public`!
+- Extracting functionality is harder when modules are namespaced and dependencies are implicit.
 - Writing reusable functional code requires wrapping it in modules using `class << self`, `def self.foo ...`, `extend self` or `include Singleton` (the pain of implementing singletons in Ruby has been